Patchwork and Quilting

 Tutor: Sally Brown

 Learn to make your own mosaics at your own pace in a relaxing atmosphere.
-You can begin the class decorating a small terra cotta pot using a variety of materials from ceramic tiles to china, beads or shells.
+You can begin the class decorating a house number plaque using a variety of materials from ceramic tiles to china, beads or shells.
 You can then move on to more challenging projects for your garden and learn to use stained glass in your mosaics.
 There is no limit to what you can make in this exciting class!